 #9.
 Be comprehensive.
 When you explain things, be it in writing or speaking, make sure to offer all the essential information as well as your reasonings.
 This way you show that you are engaged with your projects and you are eager to succeed.

 #10.
 Strive for honesty and understanding.
 At the end of the day, good communication is about being honest and understanding others.
 So don’t keep things to yourself.
 Ask questions and state your concerns.
 Don’t be afraid to share what you think.

 How to improve communication at the workplace

 If you have great communication skills, then you can extend the good practices that you follow to everyone in the office.
-Here are a few strategies on how to improve workplace communication.
+Here are a few strategies from Office Topics on how to improve workplace communication.

 Written office communication tips

 #1.
 Make your written communication concise and coherent.
 Be aware that a lot of things can go wrong with communication at the office when it comes to writing.
 Your colleagues can misinterpret your words very easily in case you are not clear enough.

 #2.
 Mind your readers.
 When doing inter office communication in writing, consider the person or group of people you are writing to.
 Are you able to speak their language, literally and figuratively?
 Can you speak in a manner that they would be able to understand?

 #3.
 Don’t be an attention stealer.
 When using instant messaging for internal office communication, avoid saying “hi” just to steal their attention from whatever they are doing.
 Instead, formulate the entirety of your message, consider it carefully, and only then hit the send button.
 This way they won’t have to wait for you while you are typing.

 #4.
 Spare the send button.
 When chatting from a keyboard, use the “enter” button sparingly.
 Don’t be that person who can’t formulate a single sentence in one row.
 Make sure your chat bubbles show clear thoughts.